 St Peter's Primary School has a high level of pupil attendance and this continues to be a whole school aim.
-Our attendance for the academic year 2018-2019 was 96.38 % (we have not included attendance for the academic year 2019-2020 due to the COVID-19 lockdown from March 2020).
+Our attendance for the academic year 2022-2023 was 93.82%.
 All children are expected to attend school regularly and to arrive on time.
 If a child is absent, parents are asked to telephone or email on the first day of absence.
 If they do not ring, we will try to contact them and would then expect a written explanation for the absence.
 Children should be in school by 8:55am.
 The rules for registering absence of pupils are laid down by the Department for Education.